Interview by CLOT Magazine

-The Future Starts Here is the new major exhibition coming to the V&A Museum (London) this spring 2018.
-The Future Starts Here explores groundbreaking technologies and designs that are currently in development in studios and laboratories.
+The Future Starts Here, the new major exhibition coming to the V&A Museum (London) this spring, 2018, explores technologies and designs currently being developed in studios and laboratories.
 It brings together for the general public more than 100 objects and products that have been underground for a while and the work of artists and designers who have been pioneering speculative scenarios.

 The exhibition, produced by the Design, Architecture and Digital department of V&A Museum, is at the forefront of showcasing cutting-edge art, science, design and technology.
-“From the very beginning, the V&A has championed pioneering art, science, design and technology.
+From the very beginning, the V&A has championed pioneering art, science, design and technology.
 Now in the midst of the digital revolution, this eagerly anticipated exhibition delves into our fast accelerating future of artificial intelligence, synthetic biology and space exploration.
-The V&A is taking live experiments about our future society from the studio and lab into the museum.”
+The V&A is taking live experiments about our future society from the studio and lab into the museum.
 Tristram Hunt, Director of the V&A, said.

+The Future Starts Here is divided into four themes: Home, Public, Planetary and Afterlife.
+It includes pioneering artists such as Heather Dewey Hagborg, Pauline van Dongen, Jalila Essaïdi and Tomás Saraceno, together with specially commissioned works by Miranda July, Stamen, Tellart, Marco Ferrari and Kei Kreutler.
 How does digital connectivity affect our relationships and privacy?
 What alternative ideas and services do we have to improve public services?
-How do we give access to space to individuals (and not only astronauts) and how do we mitigate the threat that both the natural world and human race are facing?
+How do we give access to space to individuals (and not only astronauts), and how do we mitigate the threat that both the natural world and the human race are facing?
 These are some of the roads that Pestana and Hyde want us to explore.

 The line between the digital and physical worlds is becoming more and more blurred these days.
 How we relate to technology and the impact it may have on our lives and the planet is questioned in The Future Starts Here, which will run from 12 May to 4 November 2018 in the Sainsbury Gallery at the V&A Museum in London.

 The Future Starts Here will explore the power of design in shaping the world of tomorrow and will bring together ground-breaking technologies and designs currently in development in studios and laboratories around the world.
-Could you tell us a bit more about the intellectual process and concept behind its inception?
+Could you tell us a bit more about the intellectual process and the concept behind its inception?

 What was the biggest challenge you faced in its development?

 For example, a Bitcoin miner is one of the most fascinating objects of technology and design today.
-On the one hand it’s ugly, almost ‘undesigned’, just an exposed circuit board, USB mining keys, flashing LED lights, and a bunch of cables.
-But on the other hand it’s beautiful, an unadorned expression of the networked world, and how this network is being transformed by new kinds of distributed software.
+On the one hand, it’s ugly, almost ‘undesigned’, just an exposed circuit board, USB mining keys, flashing LED lights, and a bunch of cables.
+But on the other hand, it’s beautiful, an unadorned expression of the networked world, and how this network is being transformed by new kinds of distributed software.

-In The Future Starts Here the increasingly blurred lines between humanity and technology will be examined with projects such as powered clothing company Seismic’s ‘super suits’.
+In The Future Starts Here, the increasingly blurred lines between humanity and technology will be examined with projects such as powered clothing company Seismic’s ‘super suits’.
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

-One section of the exhibition is titled with the question ‘We’re all connected, but do we feel lonely?’
+One section of the exhibition is titled the question, ‘We’re all connected, but do we feel lonely?’
 Here we are explicitly looking at this relationship between people and technology.
-The photographs by Iranian photographer Hanif Shoaei tell this story very clearly, depicting people in bed, staring at their own devices, while seemingly ignoring the person next to them.
+The photographs by Iranian photographer Hanif Shoaei tell this story very clearly, depicting people in bed staring at their own devices while seemingly ignoring the person next to them.

 Superflex’s powered clothing is also a part of this story, particularly as the product is pitched at the elderly.
-This is a technology designed to extend the physical capacities of older people, by providing extra power in the legs and back, to assist with simple movements such as getting up out of a chair or maintaining good posture.
-This can allow older people to continue living independent lives, and to age in place, rather than be moved into care.
+This is a technology designed to extend the physical capacities of older people by providing extra power in the legs and back to assist with simple movements such as getting up out of a chair or maintaining good posture.
+This can allow older people to continue living independent lives and to age in place rather than be moved into care.
 The design is soft, elegant, and not at all ‘technological’, the kind of thing you might invite into the home.

 The Future Starts Here will consider scientific solutions to the prospect of immortality.
 Around 2,000 people worldwide have signed up for life extension services, to be stored in liquid nitrogen after death, with a view to being brought back to life in the future.
 How do you imagine the future of the human species?

 But this literal preservation of the individual is an extremely selfish future to believe in.
 As another of our advisors, the anthropologist Arjun Appadurai, said, ‘Cryonics is the opposite of organ donation’.
 So we are also presenting what might be considered more ‘generous’ ways to live forever.
-These include the preservation of genetic material, such as the Global Seed Vault in Svalbard, an island off the coast of Norway; or through the preservation of knowledge and ideas, such as the Library for Civilisation by the Long Now Foundation, which we will be recreating in its entirety.
+These include the preservation of genetic material, such as the Global Seed Vault in Svalbard, an island off the coast of Norway, or through the preservation of knowledge and ideas, such as the Library for Civilisation by the Long Now Foundation, which we will be recreating in its entirety.

 What does the V&A want to bring to the audience that interacts with this exhibition?

-By showing the real things, what we call ‘evidence of the future’, we want to help visitors to make sense of these technologies, and ultimately to show how they can change them.
-So in that sense the exhibition is really about agency, about the power we have as citizens, as a collective, as a species, to shape the future that we want.
+By showing the real things, what we call ‘evidence of the future’, we want to help visitors to make sense of these technologies and ultimately show how they can change them.
+So in that sense, the exhibition is really about agency, about the power we have as citizens, as a collective, as a species, to shape the future that we want.

-We will be presenting projects by all the big tech companies Apple, Google, Facebook and Amazon – as these companies are heavily invested in shaping the future – but alongside we will also show what we call ‘counter projects’, things which are open source, crowdfunded, bottom up, often from other parts of the world, and which present an alternative to this monolithic Silicon Valley idea of the future.
+We will be presenting projects by all the big tech companies Apple, Google, Facebook and Amazon – as these companies are heavily invested in shaping the future – but alongside, we will also show what we call ‘counter projects’, things which are open source, crowdfunded, bottom-up, often from other parts of the world, and which present an alternative to this monolithic Silicon Valley idea of the future.

 What would be your biggest curating extravaganza?